package herdtools7

 (*

 The ty option is a type annotation added by the type-checker to be matched later with the catch guards.
-The bigger option is to represent the implicit throw, such as throw;.
+It is always None for the untyped AST and never None for the typed AST.
+The outer option is used to represent the implicit throw, such as throw;.

 *)